Pneumatic Conveying Systems: Designing the Feed and Discharge for Maximum Production Rates

 3. Filter Receiver

+The primary function of the filter receiver is to efficiently separate the conveyed material from the airflow, ensuring that the bulk material is collected and not lost to the exhaust.
+This is crucial for minimizing product waste and maximizing efficiency in material handling operations.
 After separating the bulk material, the air or gas used for conveying needs to be cleaned of any remaining dust or fine particles before it is vented to the atmosphere or recirculated back into the system.The filter receiver contains filtration media (e.g., filter bags or cartridges) that trap these particles, allowing only clean air/gas to pass through.
+This is important for environmental compliance and for maintaining air quality standards. |

 By capturing fine particles and preventing them from being released into the environment or back into the system, the filter receiver protects downstream equipment and operators from potential harm or damage that could be caused by dust and other particulates.